javier-solis/javsolis.dev/README.md

 - [ ] In "skill sets", differentiate between specific technologies (e.g. VirtualBox) v.s. "meta" idea (e.g. virtualization)
 - [ ] New section for "general background".
 Though, careful as it may be too personal
 - [ ] Collecting metrics: A way to capture statistics of page visits over time, frequency of link clicks, etc.
+- [] Fix: tooltip boxes don't behave as expected in darkmode (background should be white)